ddev/ddev/docs/content/users/install/docker-installation.md

     1. Install OrbStack with `brew install orbstack` or [download it directly](https://orbstack.dev/download).
     2. Run the OrbStack app (from Applications) to finish setup, choosing "Docker" as the option.
 Answer any prompts to allow OrbStack access.

-    ### Colima

-    [Colima](https://github.com/abiosoft/colima) is a free and open-source project which bundles Lima.

-    1. Install Colima with `brew install colima`.
-    2. If you don't have the `docker` client (if `docker help` fails) then install it with `brew install docker`.
-    3. Start Colima with 4 CPUs, 6GB memory, 100GB storage, and Cloudflare DNS, adjusting as needed:
-    ```
-    colima start --cpu 4 --memory 6 --disk 100 --vm-type=vz --mount-type=virtiofs --dns=1.1.1.1
-    ```
-    (On macOS versions before Ventura, use `colima start --cpu 4 --memory 6 --disk 100 --mount-type=sshfs --dns=1.1.1.1` as the `--vm-type` option are not supported for older macOS versions.)

-    After the initial run above, you can use `colima start` or use `colima start -e` to edit the configuration file.
-Run `colima status` at any time to check Colima’s status.

-    !!!tip "Colima disk allocation"
-        In Colima you can increase—but not decrease—the disk allocation by editing `~/.colima/default/colima.yaml` to change the `disk` setting to a higher value.
-For example, `disk: 200` will increase allocation to 200 gigabytes.
-Then `colima restart` will create the new disk allocation.

-    !!!warning "Docker contexts let the Docker client point at the right Docker server" Colima activates its own Docker context to prevent conflicts with Docker Desktop.
-If you run `docker context ls`, you’ll see a list of available contexts where the currently-active one is indicated with a `*`—which will be `colima` after you’ve started it.
-You can change to the default (Docker Desktop) with `docker context use default` or change back with `docker context use colima`.
-This means you can run Docker Desktop and Colima at the same time, but be mindful of which context you’re pointing at!

-    !!!warning "Colima can only work in your home directory unless you do further configuration" By default, Colima only works with DDEV projects in your home directory.
-You need to have your projects somewhere in your home directory for DDEV to work unless you do additional configuration.
-See the `~/.colima/default/colima.yaml` for more information, or notes in [colima.yaml](https://github.com/abiosoft/colima/blob/main/embedded/defaults/colima.yaml#L160-L173).

     ### Lima